sophialittlejohn/phoenix/README.md

 ### Deployment

-- You need to be able to deploy your project with one click on **gitlab** to your instance on digitalocean.
+- You need to be able to deploy your project with one click on **gitlab** to your instance on Digitalocean.
-- Nginx and Postgres database are running in seperate containers connected to your main app container.
+- Nginx and Postgres database are running in separate containers connected to your main app container.

 ---
-**Reminder** The classroom is open 24/7!

 [drf-custom-docs]: http://www.django-rest-framework.org/topics/documenting-your-api/#built-in-api-documentation
 [jwt-auth]: https://github.com/davesque/django-rest-framework-simplejwt